In Congestion Games, Taxes Achieve Optimal Approximation: Introduction

 \subsection{Our contributions}

-The resounding message contained in this work can be summarized as follows: In congestion games, optimally designed taxation mechanisms can be tractably computed, and achieve the same performance as the best centralized polynomial time algorithm.
-Three technical contributions substantiate this claim, and are further discussed in the ensuing paragraphs: \begin{itemize}[leftmargin=5.5mm] \item[i)] We prove a tight \NP-hardness result for approximating the minimum \socialcost; \item[ii)] We design a tractable taxation mechanism whose price of \mbox{anarchy matches the hardness factor;} \item[iii)] We obtain a polynomial time algorithm with the best possible approximation by combining the previous results with existing algorithms (e.g., no-regret dynamics). \end{itemize}
+The resounding message contained in this work can be summarized as follows: In congestion games, optimally designed taxation mechanisms can be tractably computed, and achieve the same performance of the best centralized polynomial time algorithm. {Further, such approximation is near-optimal in a variety of commonly-encountered settings.} Three technical contributions substantiate this claim, and are further discussed in the ensuing paragraphs:

+\begin{itemize}[leftmargin=5.5mm] {\it \item[ i)] We prove a tight \NP-hardness result for minimizing the \socialcost. \item[ ii)] We design a tractable taxation mechanism whose price of \mbox{anarchy matches the hardness factor.} \item[ iii)] {We obtain a polynomial time algorithm with the best possible approximation ratio for the social cost.
+We do so combining the previous results with existing algorithms (e.g., no-regret dynamics).}} \end{itemize}